d13co/docs.voi.green/src/fees.md

 *Note: This is subject to change while the protocol is in design.*

-Early unminting will return the VOI deposited to mint dVOI at that rate, regardless of the current dVOI:VOI exchange rate.
+Early unminting will refund the exact amount of VOI deposited to mint dVOI (regardless of the current dVOI:VOI exchange rate.)

 ## Reward fees